tapirdata/wson/README.md

 - is terse, especially does grow linearly in length when stringified recursively.
 - is reasonably human readable.
 - can be parsed reasonably fast.
+- can proceed cyclic structures.
 - is extensible (coming soon).
-- can proceed recursive structures (coming soon).

 Since we found shortcomings in all present formats, we decided to create WSON: